DEShawResearch/fs123/README.md

 ```
 # Documentation

 Documentation is a work-in-progress.
-The fs123p7 and fs123p7exportd
+The fs123p7 binary has a
-accept --help options, which give a complete list of options with
+--help option, which give a complete list of options with
 extremely cursory descriptions.
 Files in the docs/ directory describe
 certain aspects of fs123 in great detail, but there are large gaps,
 and occasional anachronisms.